 2. SANDALWOOD

-Sandalwood, commonly known as "Chandana," is amalgamated in the Indian heritage, culture and tradition.
-Sandalwood has high spiritual significance in ritualistic practices and is used in the sacred fires with a belief that it soothes the troubles of all humanity.
-From the times of Harappan civilization, sandalwood was worshipped in India as it is regarded as a protector whose scent drives out evil spirits.
+Sandalwood, commonly known as "Chandana," is amalgamated into the Indian heritage, culture, and tradition.
+Sandalwood has high spiritual significance in ritualistic practices and is used in sacred fires with a belief that it soothes the troubles of all humanity.
+From the times of the Harappan civilization, sandalwood was worshipped in India as it is regarded as a protector whose scent drives out evil spirits.
 The wood is mainly dedicated to Lord Shiva and used in making idols and figurines.

 In Ayurveda, powdered sandalwood is mixed with rosewater to cure inflammation and skin diseases.
 The leaves and bark of the tree are used to treat dandruff, lice, skin inflammation, and sexually transmitted diseases.
 Sandalwood oil has a woody odor and its refreshing fragrance is used in incense, cosmetics, perfumes, and soaps.